lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * METHOD_CORR = 5
    * method = 1 (I uses signature key, R uses static DH key.)
    * corr = 1 (CoAP Token or other transport data enables correlation between message_1 and message_2.)

+* EDHOC requests are expected by the server at /app1-edh, no Content-Format needed.

 * CRED_I is an 802.1AR IDevID encoded as a CBOR Certificate of type 0 {{I-D.mattsson-cose-cbor-cert-compress}}.
     * R acquires CRED_I out-of-band, indicated in AD_1